EduardoRXD/portfolio-react-tailwind-and-more/README.md

 I created this project to study more about libraries and how to make a great and modular application

-You can see it for yourself at https://eduardorxd.github.io/portfolio-react-tailwind-and-more/
+You can see the compiled version at https://eduardorxd.github.io/portfolio-react-tailwind-and-more/

 Requirements:
 - Git